eanagel/RealmCombineMVVM/README.md

 2. add the sink to the current `BindingGroup`

 That's about all there is to it!
-Well, there are some special versions of the bind operator to support UITableViews and we also have some
+Well, there are some special versions of the bind operator to support UITableViews and we also have some support for binding values back to the
+ViewModel.

+### Publishing data to the view model (Handling Inputs)

+Inputs for ViewModels will be presented as some kind of `Subject`, which will often be a `CurrentValueSubject`.
+The View may explicitly update the value using `.send(value)`
+To make this more declarative, bindings may be set-up for this reverse relationship as well.
+This has been done for `UITextField`s, using `TextFieldBinding`.

+`TextFieldBinding` creates a delegate for a `UITextField` that can update a `Subject` as the user types.
+If a value is defined in the ViewModel as:

+    let firstName = CurrentValueSubject<String, Never>("")

+The View layer can bind to it using the following:

+    self.firstNameLabel *= TextFieldBinding.subject(viewModel.firstName).nextField(self.lastNameLabel)

+Additionally, we are telling the `TextFieldBinding` to use `self.lastNameLabel` as the "next field" using `TextFieldBinding`'s Composable Delegate support, see below.

 ## Composable Delegates